Installing GIANT

 • Note that creating a new environment is not required, but is strongly recommended.

-• Note that if you did not install mamba-forge, you need to specify to use the conda-forge repository instead of the default conda repository by adding -c conda-forge to the mamba create command.
+• Note that if you did not install mini-forge, you need to specify to use the conda-forge repository instead of the default conda repository by adding -c conda-forge to the mamba env create command.

-• Note that if you are on windows, you will unfortunately need to manually install vs2017 according to the instructions https://conda-forge.org/docs/maintainer/knowledge_base.html#local-testing
+• Note that if you are on windows, you will unfortunately need to manually install visual studio tools according to the instructions https://conda-forge.org/docs/maintainer/knowledge_base.html#local-testing

 • You will need to do this step each time you want to use GIANT.